4.8.6. Hexagonal GaN/AlN Quantum Dot

 The influence of strain and pyro-/ piezoelectric fields on the electronic structure of hexagonal shaped GaN/ AlN quantum dots.

-Figure 204 shows the conduction and valence band edge alignment in AlN/GaN structures (unstrained).
+Figure 4.8.6.1 shows the conduction and valence band edge alignment in AlN/GaN structures, strained and unstrained.
 In AlN, the light hole (LH) is the highest valence band whereas in GaN, this is the heavy hole (HH).
 We assumed a valence band offset of VBO = 0.5 eV, the conduction band offset is much larger (CBO = 2.3 eV).
 All material parameters are based on [Andreev2000] although meanwhile better parameters are available.

-Figure 205 shows the conduction and valence band edge alignment in the AlN/GaN structure, which is strained with respect to the AlN substrate.
-The lattice constants in GaN are larger than in AlN, thus GaN is compressively strained.
-The AlN band edges are the same as in Figure 204, only the GaN edges have changed:
+The lattice constants in GaN are larger than in AlN, thus GaN is compressively strained in the case of pseudomorphic growth on the AlN substrate.
+The AlN band edges are the same as in the unstrained calculation, only the GaN edges have changed:

 The band gap of GaN has increased (compressive strain increases the band gap).